Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Construction of a quasiregular mapping

 A major part of the proofs were done while the first named author was visiting UCLA and he would like to extend his gratitude both to the university for their hospitality and to the second named author for accommodation.

 Both of the authors extend their gratitude to Mario Bonk and Pekka Pankka for discussions on the topic and to Mike Miller who has patiently answered their questions about algebraic topology.
+The authors also thank the referees who provided helpful comments and revisions.

 \cprime{$'$} \cprime{$'$}